RMLio/RMLStreamer/README.md

 ##### Processing a stream

-An example of how to define the generation of an RDF stream from a stream in an RML Mapping.
+An example of how to define the generation of an RDF stream from a stream in an RML Mapping via TCP.
 ```
  <#TripleMap>